erulabs/ynez/README.md

 - Redistribute Streams are **replayable**; past messages can be re-read from the Redis stream after they have been originally sent (up to a configurable limit).

-- Redistribute Streams are **shardable**; a fleet of worker machines can work together to handle messages in a queue via Redis Stream "Consumer Groups".
+- Redistribute Streams are **shardable**; a fleet of worker machines can work together to handle messages in a stream via "Consumer Groups".

 Let's look at an example:

+## Example

-### Server
+### Server Example

 ```js
 const server = require('redistribute')({